khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Naïve Bayes, K-NN, K-means implementation**](https://github.com/khannasarthak/ML){:target="_blank"}, *ASU 2016*
+Implementation of the algorithms on standard data sets.

    * Prepped raw data and realized the algorithms in python.
 Used numpy and matplotlib libraries

 ---
 * [**Stuttered Speech Recognition**](https://github.com/khannasarthak/Stuttered-Speech-recognition){:target="_blank"}, *VIT 2016*
+B.Tech final year project, designed algorithm to remove stuttering from a voice sample and passed to google voice API for recognition.

    * Modified an existing algorithm to facilitate speech recognition for people suffering from stuttering.
    * Performed audio processing and stutter removal in Matlab.